-- The Combat Assault Rifle in Return to Na Pali has no drawbacks whatsoever, making it the most powerful weapon in the game.
+- The Combat Assault Rifle in Unreal I's Expansion Pack Return to Na Pali has no drawbacks whatsoever, making it the most powerful weapon in the game.

-- The pistol in La-Mulana is hitscan, despite being a Platform Game.
+- The pistol in La-Mulana is a hitscan weapon in a Platform Game.
 It's also Awesome, but Impractical.

 - The older Rainbow Six games did this, allowing terrorists to get an insta-death shot from any range.
 And their accuracy wasn't affected by recoil or movement, unlike yours.

-- The Pistol, Shotgun, Plasma Rifle, and Firestorm Cannon in Turok 2.
-Averted with the Bow, where the arrows are affected by gravity.
-(Just like real arrows!)
+- The Pistol, Shotgun, Plasma Rifle, and Firestorm Cannon in Turok 2, the latter in particular suffering badly from tracers hitting the target long after the bullet itself.
+But not with the Bow, where the arrows are affected by gravity, just like real arrows.